-- Government Contracts Holders will maintain appropriate documentation to demonstrate that workers have fulfilled their training requirements.
-This documentation will be maintained in accordance with the HCSC Records Retention policy. - HCSC will review and update, if necessary, the general compliance, FWA and/or job-specific training whenever there are material changes in regulations, policy or guidance, and at least annually.
+- Government Contracts Holders will maintain appropriate documentation to demonstrate that employees have fulfilled their training requirements.
+This documentation will be maintained for a period of 11 years. - HCSC will review and update, if necessary, the general compliance, FWA and/or job-specific training whenever there are material changes in regulations, policy or guidance, and at least annually.